Ceralor/hass_dsame/README.md

 See the example docker-compose.yaml for more.

 Many thanks to [Mathias](https://twitter.com/AMathiasT) for all his help and patience while I tooled and fiddled.

+The test version of the source can be mapped to /opt/source.sh inside the container with some options changed to support wideband FM instead of narrow-band.
+This allows you to test your entire setup using a Raspberry Pi with PiFM to generate the radio signal and ensure your automations will trigger correctly.